futoin/specs/draft/ftn17_if_database.md

 QueryBuilder must enforce auto-escape of all values.
 Identifiers must be checked for valid [fully qualified] format to prevent possible injection attacks.

+QueryBuilder must throw an error at build or prepare stage, if any of configured query parts are not used.

 ## 2.6.
 QueryBuilder conditions